 - 1/3 cup grated Romano cheese

-- In a greased 13-in. x 9-in. baking dish, layer with a fourth of the white sauce, three noodles, half of the sausage and four pieces each of mozzarella and provolone cheeses.
+- In a greased 13-in. x 9-in. baking dish, layer a fourth of the sauce, three noodles, half of the sausage and a third of the mozzarella and provolone slices.
 Repeat layers once.
 Spoon half of the remaining sauce over the top.
-Layer with remaining noodles, sauce, mozzarella and provolone cheeses; sprinkle with Romano cheese.
+Layer with remaining noodles, sauce and sliced cheeses; sprinkle with Romano cheese.

 - Bake, uncovered, at 350° for 30-35 minutes or until heated through.
 Let stand for 15 minutes before cutting.
 Yield: 12 servings.

 Reviews forThree-Cheese Sausage Lasagna